h33raj/SKF-Code-Examples/flask/41-code_example--Re_authentication--.md

     	+ "</form>"

     else:
-    	//Do operation for changing the email address return "<div id='success'>You can now change your email address!</div>";
+    	# Do operation for changing the email address
+    	return "<div id='success'>You can now change your email address!</div>";